ClaraR93/Discover-South-Wales/README.md

 ![Logo color chart from Logo.com](docs/images/logo-colour-chart.png)

 I picked this colour scheme as it went with the colour theme of my customized logo, and has strong connotations to the rural outdoors; keeping in theme with websites function.

+### Typography

+I used Google Fonts for the following font:

+- 'Lato' for all text content across the website.
+This is a sans serif font.
+I picked this particular font as it was suggested on [Figma](https://www.figma.com/google-fonts/josefin-sans-font-pairings/#:~:text=Josefin%20Sans%20is%20an%20elegant>,One%2C%20Lato%2C%20and%20Playfair).
+The website states that 'Lato' would pair nicely with Josefins sans font, which is the primary font used for the logo on the home page.
+I wanted to keep it simple and consistent throughout the website, so opted for one style only to portray this.